johngieselmann/simple-twitter-connector/README.md

 tc.getTweets();
 ```

----

 # JavaScript Configuration

 The configuration for the class.
-These can be overridden on init.
+These can (and should be) be changed with
+initialization.

 - **format**: The return format of the request.
     - **Default** - "json"